eilbecklab/phenotips-docs/SiteAdministration.md

 PhenoTips "studies" are just ways to exclude certain items from the patient entry form.

-Work groups grant permission to use study forms rather than the default patient entry form.
+Work groups grant users permission to use study forms rather than the default patient entry form.
+They are not to be confused with "user groups", which grant other permissions.

 ### Creating a study form